ecmwf-lab/ai-models-aurora/README.md

 > [!CAUTION]
-> Please to not install from Pypi, the package there with the same name is not this one.
+> Please do not install from Pypi, the package there with the same name is not this one.

 # ai-models-aurora